candicebruyea/learning/spaced-repetition.md

 ## Summary
 Based on a study of application of attention vs time.
 When you learn something on Day 0 and then never review it, there is a Forgetting Curve where retention gradually decays over time.
-Alternatively, if you review that material at increadingly spaced intervals after learning it, the forgetting curve flattens out.
+Alternatively, if you review that material at increasingly spaced intervals after learning it, the forgetting curve flattens out.
 Best time to review is right as you're forgetting the info.

 ![Chart showing a drop in memory recall over time](images/srs.png)